 What if master class conflicts with another class or event?
 The BYU School of Music policy is that no other music courses, events, or activities are allowed to take precedence over weekly studio master classes.
 If master class conflicts with a non-major course, you will need to take a different section of that course or select an alternative course.
 Students will also not be excused from master class to attend concerts, participate in study groups, pick up family members from the airport, prepare for family night, etc. Although this may seem harsh, it is necessary to maintain the consistency and integrity of the School of Music master class component, a crucial element of the music degree.
 Master class attendance and participation are part of the applied lesson grade.

 I would like to rent a bass trombone or jazz horn.
 How do I check out an instrument?
-See Dr. Kimball to be assigned an instrument and get the signature on the Instrument Release Form, then take the form to the BYU Instrument Office (E 393, Harris Fine Arts Center; 801-422-2352).
-Other materials (like mutes and mouthpieces) don’t require a signature and can be rented directly from the Instrument Office.
+Email Dr. Kimball to be assigned an instrument.
+He will send the Instrument Office an email and you can pick it up there.
+Other materials (like mutes and mouthpieces) don’t require an email and can be rented directly from the Instrument Office.
 The Instrument Office also has for purchase a few basic items like slide lubricant, valve oil, and cleaning snakes.

 How can I get a locker for my instrument?
-Lockers can be checked out through the BYU Instrument Office (E 393, Harris Fine Arts Center; 801-422-2352).
-Be sure to get one early–they go fast!
+Lockers can be checked out through the BYU Instrument Office (801-422-2352).
+Be sure to get one early—they go fast!